 On the chance that you might spot a celebrity pulling a pint or bending an elbow at a local pub (it does happen), here's a list of who owns what around the UK.

 - Frank Lampard, retired England and Chelsea footballer, has kept a marker in Chelsea with The Pig's Ear on Old Church Street, south of The King's Road near Paultons Square.
 He co-owns the pub with his father (also named Frank and also a retired footballer).
 The pub is surprisingly unflash, tucked away in a quiet corner with a traditional looking bar.
-It's known for it's modern British gastropub food and a pretty good menu of desserts.
-Traditional Sunday roasts with all the trimmings come in at under £20.
+It's known for its modern British gastropub food and a pretty good menu of desserts.
+Traditional Sunday roasts with all the trimmings come at a good price.
 Will you spot Frank or his footballer pals?
 Probably not as he now lives in New York - but word is, he still owns a Chelsea mansion so you never know.

 - Sir Michael Parkinson was one of the first chat show hosts in Britain.
 Now retired from chat shows, he remains a well-loved personality to British audiences.
 At the height of his popularity, appearing on "Parkinson" was the signal a British performer had arrived in the mainstream.
 He didn't always fare as well with American stars.
 When Steve Martin, in his UK debut, cut Parkinson's tie off, the host was famously not amused.
 And, in what he described as his "most difficult TV moment," Parky presided over an infamously excruciating interview with Meg Ryan.
 The success of his pub venture is less controversial.
 The Royal Oak in Maidenhead, Berkshire, opened in 2001 with Parkinson's chef son Nicholas at the helm.
 It has a Michelin star and 3 AA Rosettes as well as oak beams, a snug and an open fireplace.